gerstner-hub/xwmfs/README.md

  |       |                   write a new desktop number to this file to move
  |       |                   the window to another desktop.
  |       |--------> pid: The PID of the process that owns the window
- |       |--------> command: Can be used to send a command to the window.
+ |       |--------> control: Can be used to send a command to the window.
 When
  |       |                   read then a list of valid commands is returned.
  |       |                   Currently "destroy" or "delete" to force or ask
  |       |                   the window to be closed.